File System

 }

 You can query the entries within the directory to help with generating navigations and index pages.
-For example, we can include only mdx file extensions to generate an index page of links to all posts using the getEntries method:
+For example, we can filter to only mdx file extensions to generate an index page of links to all posts using the getEntries method:

 interface PostType {